What is a feral cat?

 There are kittens on the street!
 What do I do?

-Kittens, when trapped under 8 weeks, can be socialized and become loving indoor cats; with the proper fostering no one would know that they were feral!
+Kittens, when trapped under 8 weeks, can easily be socialized and become loving indoor cats; with the proper fostering no one would know that they were feral!
 CRA has special drop traps that are available to trap an entire litter of kittens and mom at one.
-It is just as important to trap the mother as it is the kittens - she will need to be tested for FeLV/FIV and spayed so she is not reproducing again.
+It is just as important to trap the mother as it is the kittens, she needs to be spayed so she is not reproducing again.
 If you get kittens, it will be extremely important to contact CRA immediately to have them taken to a vet.
 Kittens, like newborn babies, have fragile immune systems, and it is important to ensure their health.
-Keep all kittens in a bathroom or dog crate and away from your own pets until seen by a vet.

 How do I become a colony caretaker?